MarlinFirmware/Marlin/README.md

 ## To Do Items
 The UBL System is currently fully functional on Prusa i3 type machines with a 20x4 LCD Panel.
 It is expected to be fully functional on all machine types with or without an LCD Panel prior to it being released as a 'Stable Release'.

+- Relax requirement for LCD Panel.
+- Relax requirement for a Z-Probe.
 - Clean up the formatting of the Parameter Options at the bottom of this page.
 - Deltas have not been checked out and verified for correct operation yet.
 It should be noted that this code was originally designed and written to address the horrible quality issues I have with my Geeetech Delta printer.
 That was my original intent but I got side tracked and ended up with the Cartesian versions running first.
 I will get the Delta version going as soon as I get some spare time.
 (I have to fix my Delta and put it back together again.
 So it may take some time.)
 The code was written to be compatible with Delta's and should not be very difficult to get running correctly.
 If somebody with a Delta wants to give it a try, PLEASE DO!
 And then report back any areas where things are not working correctly.
 - LCD Panel Menu items should be added to facilitate the generation, loading, storing, tilting and editing of a Mesh.
 Right now, these are all done using PronterFace.
 The control should be expanded to allow operation purely from the LCD Panel.